fmhossai/FoodItemVRApplication/README.md

 ## Development
 This project was created in Unity.
 The required version to use this project is 28f1.
 Simply clone this repo and open the corresponding folder using Unity Hub.

+### Main
+The main branch uses mouse clicks to interact with the application.

+### Haptic
+The haptic branch uses a 3D systems compatiable Haptic device to interact with the application